Kruiser8/Kruiz-Control/README.md

 ### XSplit Support
 The script should work with XSplit _BUT_ the OBS-like functionality will not work.
 XSplit does not provide a direct websocket interface to do such actions.
 It may be possible to implement a plugin that provides a websocket interface to connect with xsplit.
 If you know a way to achieve this, [please reach out](mailto:kruiser.twitch@gmail.com).

-### Support for Mixer and Youtube Alerts
+### Support for Youtube Alerts
-I can definitely add support for Mixer and Youtube alerts from Streamlabs.
+I can definitely add support for Youtube alerts from Streamlabs.
 I just haven't had the time to implement it yet.

-More investigation time is needed to implement Youtube and Mixer StreamElements.
+More investigation time is needed to implement Youtube with StreamElements.

-### Support for Mixer and Youtube Chat
+### Support for Youtube Chat
 Potentially if I can find the libraries to implement it.
 Again, if you know a way to achieve this, please reach out via [twitter](https://twitter.com/kruiser8) or [discord](https://discord.gg/wU3ZK3Q).

 ### Will you support X